Greek Station Master Court Date Delayed As Anger Boils Over Rail Tragedy - UrduPoint

 Thousands of protesters have demonstrated across the nation since Tuesday's collision between a passenger train and a freight train, with public anger mounting over government failure to manage the rail network.

-More demonstrations were expected in several major cities Saturday, and a large rally of students and railway employees was set for Sunday in the capital's Syntagma Square, adjacent to parliament.
+More demonstrations were expected in several major cities Saturday evening, and a large rally of students and railway employees was set for Sunday in the capital's Syntagma Square, adjacent to parliament.

+The emotionally charged first burials of victims of the crash began Saturday.

+Relatives of the dead were also expected to gather for a memorial outside a Larissa station on Sunday.

 "What happened was not an accident, it was a crime," said Sophia Hatzopoulou, 23, a philosophy student in Thessaloniki.